-All students, whether in the J.D. or Graduate Division, enrolled in or registered for any course at New York University School of Law are required to have, for exams and other purposes, a laptop with wireless Internet connectivity.
+All students, whether in the J.D. or Graduate Division, enrolled in or registered for any course at New York University School of Law are required to have, for exams and other purposes, a laptop that meets the following requirements.
 Every student is required to type his or her exams on a laptop or desktop computer, and handwriting will not be permitted on exams.
 In-class exams require the use of a laptop.
 Take-home exams can be completed with a laptop or desktop computer.
 Students may not use a tablet or e-reader for their exams.

 - 120 GB hard drive capacity (minimum ... larger capacity recommended if you store media (i.e. photos, music, videos))